Imperial army (Redirected from Imperial armies)

 Each Imperial army is commended by a general.
 While generals are chosen by Senators, once appointed the general has sole authority to order the army to move or attack as they choose.
 Traditionally the generals of one nation will cooperate but it is not a requirement and a general is within their rights to give orders as they see fit.

 A fully rested and supplied Imperial Army consists of around 5,000 trained soldiers.
 The civil service monitors the fighting force of each Imperial army using Day magic, providing this IC information to the Imperial generals, so that they can make effective strategic decisions.
-The effective strength of a full strength army is measured at 5,000 strength - roughly one point of effective strength for each soldier.
+The military strength of a full strength army is measured at 5,000 strength - roughly one point of military strength for each soldier.

-Barbarian armies tend to be much larger - though most have a similar effective strength.
-Day magic rituals such as Eyes of the Sun and Moon, or the intelligence reports received by scouting armies provide good estimations of the effective strength of a barbarian army using the same scale used for the Imperial armies.
+Barbarian armies tend to be much larger - though most have a similar military strength.
+Day magic rituals such as Eyes of the Sun and Moon, or the intelligence reports received by scouting armies provide good estimations of the military strength of a barbarian army using the same scale used for the Imperial armies.

 The majority of campaign armies have a maximum strength of 5,000 fighting force.
 A large army, however, has a maximum fighting strength of 7,500 but still counts as a single campaign army.
 As an army takes casualties its fighting strength drops.
 An army whose fighting strength falls below 1,000 will immediately disband (or, if they are a large army, if their fighting strength falls below 1,500).